-Cotabato Light supplies electricity to Cotabato City and portions of the municipalities of Datu Odin Sinsuat and Sultan Kudarat, both in Maguindanao, with a land area of 191 sq. kms.
-As of December 2017, Cotabato Light's peak demand was recorded at 28.60 MW and is serving a total of 41,110 customers.
+Cotabato Light supplies electricity to Cotabato City and portions of the municipalities of Datu Odin Sinsuat and

+Sultan Kudarat, both in Maguindanao, with a land area of 191 square kilometers.
+During 2018 Cotabato Light's peak demand was recorded at 32 MW and as of December 31, 2018 it was serving a total of 41,645 customers.